Rome Travel Guide

 Roman Forum

-While what remains of the Roman Forum are ruins, it is still easy to be impressed by its last remaining structures.
+While what remains of the Roman Forum are ruins, it is still easy to be impressed by its last remaining structures, especially if you have your Roman Forum Tickets in hand.
 Previously the heart of the Roman Empire, the Forum was once where the Roman Senate met and countless temples were erected.

 .